 Amongst various environmental and social issues based on the ESG Reporting Guide within the scope of sustainability, the following is the list of issues that are considered to be material and relevant to the Group.
-The priorities are set based on management's view as well as certain conclusions from our stakeholders' engagement.
+The Group defines material stakeholder groups as those who have frequent connections, significant financial and operational influence and form a long term and strategic relationship with the Group.
 Aspects and KPIs relevant to this report's disclosure are set out as follows:

-Stakeholders Material and relevant issues KPI Engagement channels Investors and shareholders Business operations General disclosure Financial reports and announcements Regulators Disclosure Shareholders meetings Environmental Aspects A1-A4 and relevant KPIs On-going communications Compliance with laws and regulations General disclosure on aspects A1, B1, B2, B4, B6, B7 On-going compliance review Anti-Corruption KPI B7.1-3 Training for directors and management Labour standards KPI B4.1-2 Yearly review and monitoring of latest regulatory updates Product Responsibility General disclosure Framework of product quality assurance shall be developed prior to the delivery of first ore Suppliers Supply chain management KPI B5.1-4 Review of suppliers Procurement procedures Employees Remuneration & labour standards KPI B1.1-2 Yearly review Training and development KPI B3.1-2 Trainings for directors and management Occupational health & safety KPI B2.1-3 Community Charity work KPI B8.1-2 Support charity organisations
+Stakeholders Material issues KPI Engagement channels Investors and shareholders Business operations General disclosure Financial reports and announcements Regulators Compliance with laws and regulations General disclosure on aspects A1, B1, B2, B4, B6, B7 On-going compliance review Disclosure Shareholder meetings Environmental Aspects A1-A4 and relevant KPIs On-going communications Anti-corruption KPI B7.1-3 Training for directors and management Labour standards KPI B4.1-2 Yearly review and monitoring of latest regulatory updates Product Responsibility General disclosure Framework of product quality assurance will be developed prior to the delivery of first ore Suppliers Supply chain management KPI B5.1-4 Review of suppliers and procurement procedures Employees Remuneration and labour standards KPI B1.1-2 Yearly review Training and development KPI B3.1-2 Training for directors and management Occupational health & safety KPI B2.1-3 Community Charity work KPI B8.1-2 Support charity organisations